RedstoneAlmeida/BukkitEvents/README.md

 # BukkitEvents
-Based in Bukkit, transfer Bukkit events to PocketMine/Genisys/ClearSky/Imagicalmine and others
+Based in Bukkit Events(BUKKIT API) , transfer Bukkit events to PocketMine/Genisys/ClearSky/Imagicalmine and others

 ## Working Events
 - InventoryClickEvent( `use BE\inventory\event\InventoryClickEvent;` )